Nevada residency for nomads: benefits and requirements

 6. Sever ties with your former state: Actions include selling property, closing state-specific bank accounts, and updating official documents to reflect your Nevada residency.

-7. File Form 8822 with the IRS: Inform the IRS of your change of address by filing Form 8822.
-This ensures that the IRS has your current address, which is important for receiving tax refunds and correspondence.
+7. File Form 8822 with the IRS: Inform the IRS of your change of address by filing Form 8822 so that the IRS has your current address, which is important for receiving tax refunds and correspondence.

 Comparison with other states